jakubsikorski02/TicketIT/README.md

 ### Log in

 If u want to log in u can use one of these accounts:
-login: test | password: test
+login: test | password: test - login as a basic user or
-or
-login: example | password: example123
+login: abc | password: abc - login as an employee

 or you can create your own account.

 ### About project